 The omote is the “public side” of a tanto or sword, the side that faces outwards both when being worn and when on display.
 The edge faces upwards and the handle is on the left when displaying nihonto.
 The ura is the “private side” and faces away from the viewer when on display and towards the body when worn.

 A demonstration on the takedown and assembly of classical tanto style knives.
 Also some views of the finished work and a second/third time around with some additional information for clients.
-Properly cared for and maintained, a classical tanto will last for a lifetime and longer.
-Never pull or… Continue reading
+Properly cared for and maintained, a classical tanto will last for a… Continue reading

 Habaki is a non-ferrous collar for the blade that strengthens the base of the tang and holds the blade tightly in the scabbard.
-Often made of copper, it is composed of a large jacket and a small wedge that are forged and filed to shape and then soldered… Continue reading
+Often made of copper, it is composed of a large jacket and a small wedge that are forged and… Continue reading